Jacquot-SFE/Synth-drum/teensy-based/drums/clap-env/tama-clap-info.md

 ![short reverb](rev-up-short.png)

-Timebase has been sommed outn one click - notice difference in peaks on yellow trace.
+Timebase has been zoomed out one click - notice time difference in peaks on yellow trace.

 * Yellow is again the clap envelope.
 * Blue is output.